 While sprinkler systems are the most common type of fire suppression system, some applications require special hazard fire suppression systems that do not use water.
 These systems are unique in that they can deal with hazards where water could actually do more harm than good.
 Within fire science, there are several classes of fires: class A, B, C, D, and K. The fuel of the fire will dictate what can put it out.
 Class A fires, for example, involve wood, and a sprinkler system would work well.
 A Class C fire, on the other hand, is an electrical fire and that may get worse by trying to suppress it with water.
 In summary, the specific environment will determine which system will work best.

 Engineered vs. pre-engineered fire suppression systems also need discussion.
 Engineered fire suppression systems will protect an entire room.
 Firetrace, for example, uses clean agents that are safe with electronics and can be inhaled without doing any harm to a person.

 Pre-engineered systems are used to protect small compartments or micro-environments.
 Engine compartments and electrical panels are good examples of where these types of systems would provide protection.
 They are also useful for suppressing Class K (kitchen/cooking fires).

-Firetrace pre-engineered fire suppression systems are available in 2 configurations: indirect release and direct release.
-Watch the video below to learn about the 2 different Firetrace pre-engineered fire suppression systems:
+Firetrace pre-engineered fire suppression systems are available in two configurations: indirect release and direct release.
+Watch the video below to learn about the two different Firetrace pre-engineered fire suppression systems: